btw-rd/btw-rd.github.io/code/code.md

 ![preview]({{site.url}}/code/introstructure/code_snip.png#preview)
 </div>
 <div class="6u 12u$(mobile)">
-An MEL script and base scene for Maya which generates a scenic river valley of variable length and animates a boat with camera to float gently down the river.
+A MEL script and base scene for Maya which generates a scenic river valley of variable length and animates a boat with camera to float gently down the river.
 My first experience using MEL.
 The main hurdle at the start was establishing a comfortable working setup with PyMEL and using VS Code as a useful editor.
 I will be expanding on this project in the coming months, focusing on performance improvements, automated rendering control, additional variants for scenery, and new points of interest.
 [Read More]({{site.url}}/2021/01/11/introstructure.html)
 </div>
 </div>